Serve-and-volley

-Serve-and-volley is a style of play in tennis where the player serving moves quickly towards the net after hitting a serve, to attempt to hit a volley afterwards.
+Serve-and-volley is a style of play in tennis where the player (volleyer) serving moves quickly towards the net after hitting a serve, to attempt to hit a volley afterwards.
 In the serve-and-volley playstyle, the server attempts to hit a volley (a shot where the ball is struck without allowing it to bounce), as opposed to the baseline game, where the server stays back following the serve and attempts to hit a groundstroke (a shot where the ball is allowed to bounce before contact is made).
+As a returner/receiver (volleyer) of a serve, the player may also attempt to hit a half-volley, instead of waiting longer after the ball has bounced to hit a usual groundstroke (e.g. Roger Federer's SABR).
 The serve-and-volley style of play has diminished in recent years with advances in racquet and string technologies which allow players to generate a great amount of top spin on groundstrokes and passing shots.
 The slowing of court surfaces and deflation of balls, promoting longer rallies for the enjoyment of spectators, has also devalued the serve-and-volley style.

 The aim of this strategy is to put immediate pressure on the opponent with the intent of ending points quickly.
 Good returns must be made, or else the server can gain the advantage.
 This tactic is especially useful on fast courts (e.g. grass courts) and less so on slow courts (e.g. clay courts).
 For it to be successful, the player must either have a good serve to expose an opponent's poor return or be exceptionally quick and confident in movement around the net to produce an effective returning volley.
-Ken Rosewall, for instance, had a feeble serve but was a very successful serve-and-volley player for two decades.
+Ken Rosewall, for instance, had a weak serve but was a very successful serve-and-volley player for two decades.
 Goran Ivanišević, on the other hand, had success employing the serve-and-volley strategy with great serves and average volleys.